 If an accident leads to internal injuries that kill a loved one, the family may file a wrongful death lawsuit.
 This civil legal action can help the surviving family to deal with the tremendous financial costs of such a crushing loss.
 There is never enough compensation for the loss of a loved one, but a wrongful death action can assist the family to overcome severe financial hardships that are common after an unexpected death.

 If you are considering a personal injury lawsuit, keep in mind that Tennessee law states that you have only one year from the date of the accident to file your claim.
-Time is of the essence, so it is important to talk to a personal injury attorney.
+Time is of the essence, so it is important to talk to a car crash lawyer.

 Attorney John R. Colvin has helped Tennesseans with accident lawsuits for more than two decades.
 If you have questions about serious internal injuries suffered in a car accident or other type of accident, please contact John at 931-962-1044, or submit a request on our online form.